muhammadmueenarif/Express-JS-to-build-JSON-Api-in-Node/readme.txt

     }
 }
-send book as response. res.send(book); it will automatically require book import it at the top of app.js file.
+send book as response. res.send(book); it will automatically require book import it at the top of app.js file. check other in code.

+Lec 7.
+Get specific book by id. we can use /book/:id, to get specific id route. we are passing id as a parameter. create another route in app.js beacause we have one route already to get all books. we need to restart server every time we make changes so we can install nodemon for this. write command npm i --save-dev  nodemon. use nodemon app.js to run server. but we can also use npx nodemon app.js beacause we have many folders and dependencies in node modules and by using npx prefix we make it to tell that we want to use nodemon.

+res.send(req.params.id); //this is a string not a number that we can check in postman response. if we need number then we need to parseint it.
+    res.sendStatus(404);
+    return; this will show 404 error not found in postman. if we want to show the custom error message also, we can use, res.sendStatus(404).send({
+      message:'could not found the book';
+    });

+in new update, we write it as, if (!book) {
+    res.send(404, {
+      message: 'Book not found',
+    });
+    return;
+  }